-Of our outstanding common shares, Procter & Gamble owns 18.1% (or 6,662,505 shares), and announced on March 12, 2001 that it had entered into a contract to sell 1,000,000 of these shares, and Amgen owns 13.3% (or 4,916,808 shares).
+Procter & Gamble and Amgen own 15.4% (or 5,662,505 shares) and 13.3% (or 4,916,808 shares), respectively, of our outstanding shares.
 Our agreements with both Procter & Gamble and Amgen grant them demand and piggyback registration rights with respect to their shares of common stock.
 Procter & Gamble and Amgen have each agreed not to sell shares of our common stock for 90 days following the date of this prospectus without the written consent of Merrill Lynch.
 In addition to this lock-up arrangement with Merrill Lynch, both Procter & Gamble and Amgen have agreed to separate lock-up arrangements with us.
 Procter & Gamble has agreed not to sell or transfer any of our common stock from March 12, 2001 until March 31, 2002.
 Amgen has agreed with us not to sell or transfer more than an additional 500,000 shares of our common stock from March 12, 2001 until March 31, 2002.
 If, for any reason, Amgen does not sell its full allotment of shares in this offering, the amount available for sale during this lock-up period would be increased by the number of shares not sold in this offering.
 After these lock-up periods expire, either one of these companies could cause a significant number of shares of our common stock to be registered and sold in the public market, particularly in light of the discontinuation of certain of our collaborative efforts with Procter & Gamble and Amgen, which could cause our stock price to decline.

-Immediately after completion of this offering, we will have 40,354,770 common shares outstanding and available for resale beginning at various points of time in the future.
-In addition, we will have 7,516,494 outstanding stock options held by our directors, officers, and employees and 107,400 warrants held by Medtronic as of March 2, 2001.
+Immediately after completion of this offering, we will have 43,362,789 common shares outstanding and available for resale beginning at various points of time in the future.
+In addition, we will have 7,523,214 outstanding stock options held by our directors, officers, and employees and 107,400 warrants held by Medtronic as of March 16, 2001.
 Sales of substantial amounts of shares of our common stock in the public market after this offering, or the perception that those sales will occur, could cause the market price of our common stock to decline.
 Those sales also might make it more difficult for us to sell equity and equity-related securities in the future at a time and at a price that we consider appropriate.